• All Recipes

 • Melt Chocolate.
 Melt 1 package of melting white chocolate in the microwave.
 Stirring occasionally at 30 second increments until chocolate is melted.

-12 oz White Chocolate
+12 oz white chocolate

 • Freeze and Serve.
 Place back in the freezer for 10 minutes and serve!